seonokkim/mcp-client/README.md

 A Python client for interacting with MCP (Machine Control Platform) API using FastAPI and Streamlit.

+## ⚠️ Work in Progress

+This project is currently under active development.
+Features and APIs may change without notice.
+We welcome contributions and feedback from the community.

 ## Features

 - FastAPI-based API client for MCP services